 Through literary collaboration and recovery, Siobhan Senier and Native tribal historians and scholars have crafted a unique volume covering a variety of genres and historical periods.
 From the earliest petroglyphs and petitions to contemporary stories and hip-hop poetry, this volume highlights the diversity and strength of New England Native literary traditions.
 Dawnland Voices introduces readers to the compelling and unique literary heritage in New England, banishing the misconception that “real” Indians and their traditions vanished from that region centuries ago.

-Ms. Rancourt has six poems in this incredibly diverse Anthology that draws from writers globally, various genres, ages, backgrounds.
+To be notified when murmurs at the gate is available for purchase, click HERE Tupelo Press: Native Voices Anthology - poetry and author's craft essay May, 2019 Click HERE for more info Ms. Rancourt has six poems in this incredibly diverse Anthology that draws from writers globally, various genres, ages, backgrounds.
 This Anthology looks at War and Conflict from multiple human perspectives.
 This is an educational resource.
 Click HERE to order.